 The HUD incorporates a RED LED light (Figure 3-1a), designed to signal that there is a possible problem (Red).
-Under normal diving conditions, the GREEN LED light (Figure 3-1b) is fading in and out continuously when the unit is in closed-circuit and there is no alarm.
 The RED light will periodically blink to serve as a reminder to the diver to monitor the Primary Display.
-Whenever a problem has been detected by the system or when any of the dive parameters are not within safe limits, the HUD light will flash continuously RED (and the vibrator will "blib" every 60 seconds).
+Whenever a problem has been detected by the system or when any of the dive parameters are not within safe limits, the HUD light will flash continuously RED (and the vibrator will "blip" every 60 seconds).
 In either case, the purpose of the HUD light is to alert the diver to look at the primary display for further information.